-For publications of research articles recommended the text formats are accepted (table 1, left column) and some of the text formats that are suitable to only a limited extent (first paragraph of middle column).
+For publications of research articles the recommended text formats are accepted (table 1, left column) and also some of the text formats that are suitable to only a limited extent (first paragraph of middle column).
 Thus, the file formats PDF/A and PDF are accepted.
 Not accepted for publications of research articles are the text formats that are not suitable for archiving (table 1, right column or second paragraph in middle column).
 Thus, Word and PowerPoint formats are not accepted.

 1.2 Research data and supplementary materials

 No requirements apply to the publication of research data and supplementary materials in the repositories of the ETH Zurich.
 However, please be aware that the future use of some formats may become very difficult and, if possible, use file formats in the left and middle column of table 1.